Back

 The decision usually comes down to format fit, speed of result, and whether you're cross-applying to Canada.

 Pick CELPIP if you're applying to both Canada and Australia.
 The same sitting counts toward your Express Entry CRS score and your Australian skilled-migration English requirement.
-There's no other test on the market that does both because IRCC doesn't recognize PTE Academic and DHA doesn't recognize PTE Core.
+There's no other test on the market that does both because IRCC doesn't recognise PTE Academic and DHA doesn't recognise PTE Core.
 The dual-applicant edge gets its own section below.

 Pick CELPIP also if your speaking style is more conversational than transactional.
 The rubric rewards organised, in-context speech a trained rater can hear.
-Candidates who freeze when an algorithm expects a 35-word response within 35 seconds often do better on CELPIP's freer-speaking format.
+Candidates who freeze when an algorithm expects a 35-word response in 35 seconds often do better on CELPIP's freer speaking format.

 Pick PTE Academic if speed matters and the algorithm tends to like you.
-A turnaround of around 48 hours is genuinely useful when a state nomination round closes in a fortnight.
-The fully online option also matters if you're in a regional or remote area.
-If you've got a clear neutral accent, type quickly without hunting for keys, and can stay on pace under a tight timer, you'll typically score well on the PTE.
+Result turnaround of around 48 hours is genuinely useful when a state nomination round closes in a fortnight.
+The fully online option also matters if you're regional or remote.
+If you've got a clear neutral accent, type quickly without hunting for keys, and can stay on-pacing under a tight timer, you'll typically score well on PTE.

 Pick PTE Academic too if you've already taken it once.
 Familiar test format beats unfamiliar test format almost every time, even if the unfamiliar one nominally suits your speaking style better.